Aravind Kumar Arali

 Aravind Kumar Arali was elected unopposed on 4 June 2018 to the Karnataka Legislative Council.
 Out of 11 seats, the INC won 4 seats, JD(S) 2 and BJP 5.

+Controversy

+Basavaraj Horatti, Karnataka Legislative Council Chairman took the decision to suspend 15 Congress MLCs, including Aravind Kumar Arali for one day.
+The suspension was imposed on the grounds of intentionally obstructing the proceedings of the House and disobeying the Chair.